ShubhaBarik/ShubhaBarik/README.md

 - 👋 Hi, I’m @Shubhashree
-- 👀 I’m believe food and music unites us all
+- 👀 I believe food and music unites us all
 - 🌱 Currently learning Python for my ongoing research
 - 📫 Reach me at 20lsph02@uohyd.ac.in